-- Access: IAPT services should be providing timely access to treatment for at least 15% of those who could benefit (people with anxiety disorders and depression.
+IAPT services should be providing timely access to treatment for people with anxiety disorders and depression.
 The expected access rates (percentage of prevalence) is:

 - Recovery: At least 50% of people who complete treatment should recover.

 Further guidance on how data should be recorded in the IAPT data set to support national monitoring and answers to FAQs is provided in the Improving Access to Psychological Therapies Data Set v1.5 User Guidance found in the HSCIC resources section.

 - The minimum quality standards for IAPT guidance describes key characteristics in terms of assuring quality delivery and clinical outcomes.